PaddlePaddle/docs/doc/fluid/api/recompute.rst

 We can see that :math:`y` is used in the backward propagation process, thus it must be kept in the memory during the whole forward propagation.
+When network grows deeper, more 'y's need to be stored, adding more requirements to the memory.

-Forward Recomputation Backpropagation(FRB) split a deep network to k segments.
+Forward Recomputation Backpropagation(FRB) splits a deep network to k segments.
-For each segment, in forward propagration, most of the temporary variables are erased in time, except for some special variables (we will talk about that later); in backward propagation, the forward operators will be recomputed
+For each segment, in forward propagation, most of the temporary variables are erased in time, except for some special variables (we will talk about that later); in backward propagation, the forward operators will be recomputed